 In 1989, I completed a Masters degree in Counselling & Psychology.
 This included a study of peer group counselling for bereaved teenagers, later published in the British Journal of Guidance and Counselling.
 Manchester University also published a pamphlet I wrote at that time on different understandings of group therapy.

 In 1999, I took a second Masters degree in Psychoanalytic Psychotherapy, which included a psychoanalytic study of how people remain hopeful in the face of difficult circumstances.
 An article based on this, "The Jewel in Pandora's Box - hope and despair in the therapeutic setting," was published in the BACP Healthcare Counselling & Psychotherapy Journal.
 Shortly after that, I completed a Postgraduate Certificate in the Supervision of Counselling.
 I also took part about that time as Clinical Supervisor in a national study into the use of Supportive Listening with Chronic Fatigue Syndrome (ME), which was based at Manchester and Liverpool Universities.
-More recently I have completed the Relate Diploma in Relationship Counselling, and the ISAT Diploma in Sex Addiction Counselling.
+More recently I have completed the Relate Diploma in Relationship Counselling, and the ISAT Diploma in Sex Addiction Counselling, and am currently studying for the Certificate in Psychosexual Studies at Tavistock Relationships.

 I believe in the need for maintaining professional awareness and for constant professional development and regularly attend seminars and training days relevant to my work.